OpenLibreAI/.github/profile/README.md

 ## OpenLibreAI Collaboration Model and Structure

-OpenLibreAI is structured as an open source collective and devs are compensated in proportional-accrued-value-impact-dollars (PAVIDs).
+OpenLibreAI is structured as an open source collective where contributors are compensated in proportional-accrued-value-impact-dollars (PAVIDs).
 PAVIDs are credits, which are pegged to USD so that 1 PAVID = 1 USD.